mattrighetti/envelope/README.md

 ## Usage

+### Pretty print
-1. Pipe .env files to envelope to get a pretty format representation of the file
+Pipe .env files to envelope to get a pretty format representation of the file
 ```
 $ cat .env | envelope